Second-Coming/second-coming/second.md

-1864 October 23, *“The day is near when a Temple shall be reared in the Center Stake of Zion, and the Lord has said his glory shall rest on that House **in this generation**, that is in the generation in which the revelation was given, which is upwards of thirty years ago.”* (Elder George Q. Cannon, Journal of Discourses, Vol. 10, p.
+1864 October 23, *“The day is near when a Temple shall be reared in the Center Stake of Zion, and the Lord has said his glory shall rest on that House **in This Generation, that is in the generation in which the revelation was given,** which is upwards of thirty years ago.”* (Elder George Q. Cannon, Journal of Discourses, Vol. 10, p.
 344,
 <http://jod.mrm.org/10/340>)